oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 5. **Fields:** an array of one or more field definitions, if applicable to BaseType

 * TypeName MUST NOT be a JADN type ([Table 3-1](#table-3-1-jadn-types)).
-* If BaseType is a Primitive type, ArrayOf, MapOf, or a Defined type, the type definition MUST NOT include Fields:
+* If BaseType is a Simple type, ArrayOf, MapOf, or a Defined type, the type definition MUST NOT include Fields:
 ```
 [TypeName, BaseType, [TypeOption, ...], TypeDescription]
 ```